mattmccormick/docs/craigslist_account_settings.md

 # Credentials

-This page will explain the Credentials page of Rooof's settings.
+This page will explain the Credentials settings page.

 ##Craigslist Credentials
 ![](v6settings2.jpg)